kharchenkolab/conos/vignettes/walkthrough.md

     ## IGHA1         1.109336e-12
     ## HMGB2         2.828989e-12

-# Forcing better alignment
+# Forcing Better Alignment

-As can be seen from the sample distribution plot, different samples, in particular those reprsenting different tissues (BM or CB) form separate subclusters within the clusters of major cell types.
-Conos allows to force better alignment through i) adjustment of the `alignment.strength parameter`, and ii) through rebalancing of edge weights based on a specific factor (e.g. tissue to which the cell belongs) using `balance.edge.weights` parameter.
+As can be seen from the sample distribution plot, different samples (in particular, those reprsenting different tissues, i.e. BM or CB in our case) form separate subclusters within the clusters of major cell types.
+Conos allows users to force better alignment through i) adjustment of the `alignment.strength parameter`, and ii) through rebalancing of edge weights based on a specific factor (e.g. tissue to which the cell belongs) using the `balance.edge.weights` parameter.